One of the Good Ones

 The plot was one that became addicting later on in the story.
 With the twist that was revealed and the beginning, middle and end of the road trip Genny, Happi, Ximena and Jared partook in, readers were put through a rollercoaster of emotions, anticipating each and every word as desperation to discover what would come next settled in.

 Overall, One of the Good Ones was a fantastic, memorable story that will forever have a space in my mind.
-And for that, I rate it 4.5 stars.
+And for that, I give it a starred rating.
 I am disappointed I waited so long to read from the Moulite sisters, and I look forward to picking up their previous release, as well as any future titles they have planned.

 Maika Moulite is a Miami native and the daughter of Haitian immigrants.
 She loves writing: books, think pieces, journal entries, neverending lists, you name it.
 When she’s not scribbling every random thought into her notes app, she’s sharpening her skills as a Howard University PhD student.
 (That means more writing.)
 Her research focuses on representation in media and its impact on marginalized groups.
 She’s the eldest of four sisters and loves audiobooks, fierce female leads, and laughing.